tsunami416604/azure-docs.hu-hu/articles/iot-dps/how-to-manage-enrollments.md

 ---
-title: Eszközök beléptetésének kezelése az Azure Portalon |} A Microsoft Docs
+title: Manage device enrollments for Azure IoT Hub Device Provisioning Service in the Azure portal
-description: Az Azure Portalon a Device Provisioning Service eszközök beléptetésének kezelése
+description: How to manage device enrollments for your Device Provisioning Service in the Azure Portal
 author: wesmc7777
 ms.author: wesmc
 ms.date: 04/05/2018